Ani7778/Registration.project/README.md

 # Registration page

-This project is an registration page with regexp and AJAX request.
+This project is a registration page with regexp and AJAX request.

 ## Content